jussitohka/KUBIAC_brainimageanalysis/day2/spaces_atlases_segmentation.md

 [picture here]

 **Region segmentation** refers to the segmentation of brain into a regions or volumes of interest.
-This can be done by probagating atlas labels into the image-to-be-segmented after (nonlinear) registration
+This can be done by probagating atlas labels into the image-to-be-segmented after (nonlinear) registration.
+However, it might well be that using a single template does not lead to a good enough segmentation, but a majority vote across several template registrations leads to improvements.
+Convolutional neural network approaches work well, even with a relatively small number of training examples.